 Kurt Richard Brekke

-Norwegian School of Economics (NHH) - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Norwegian School of Economics (NHH) - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 University of Catania - Department of Economics and Business

 Odd Rune Straume